mittons/awareness/Awareness.md

 Initially, I stated:
 - *I'm not omniscient, my eyes are cloudy.*

-I welcome any feedback through direct digital messages or any other form of digital comments on this document.
+I welcome any feedback through direct digital messages or any other forms of digital comments on this document.
 I am open to editing the text, particularly if your insights are high-impact and cost-effective.
 So many people have contributed to my awareness in general, and as such this text, yet my eyes are still cloudy—show me the light! 👉👈

 ---